 Christina Lauren had a challenge with Wicked Sexy Liar in writing a full-length novel about two characters that lie outside of the two beloved friendship groups.
 But have no fear–Wicked Sexy Liar is incredible.

 I loved the opening scenes with London.
 It established her “drama-teflon” personality and seemingly fun, stress-free life.
-I have never been so interested in bartending and surfing until reading this book.

 In an interview, the author duo said it best: